smileface123/PageCalculator/README.md

 Result can be copied e.g. in Adobe Acrobat Reader for page printing.
-Very beneficial for students an Researcher.
+Very beneficial for students and Researchers.